groakat/videotagger/README.md

 * my fork of qimage2ndarray (https://github.com/groakat/qimage2ndarray)

 Further, if using anaconda and linux (and mac?), one has to rename/delete the libm.so and all libm.x.so files.
 These files can be found in the lib folder of the anaconda installation.
-For example:
+For example `/home/peter/anaconda/lib/`.
-  /home/peter/anaconda/lib/

 If using anaconda with KDE (under linux) there is another clash with Qt:

 from https://github.com/ContinuumIO/anaconda-issues/issues/32:

     "here needs to be a qt.conf next to the executable that has this content: "[Paths]\nPlugins = '.'\n" "

 Such a file can be found in the anaconda_fixes (qt.conf).
-In my case I copied this file into /home/peter/anaconda/bin/
+In my case I copied this file into `/home/peter/anaconda/bin/`

 Also:
   before creating the application object, one needs to do QtGui.QApplication.setLibraryPaths([]).
 The effect of the latter seems also be achievable by instead setting the environment variable "QT_PLUGIN_PATH" to an empty string.

 To get this work, I edited the end of the .bashrc file in the home folder:

     # added by Anaconda 1.8.0 installer
     export PATH="/home/peter/anaconda/bin:$PATH"
     export QT_PLUGIN_PATH=""